Cash Basis Accounting vs Accrual Basis Accounting

 The guide for choosing between cash and accrual methods of accounting.

 Welcome to everybody's favorite subject, accounting and bookkeeping.
 Well, not really, but we at Finaloop understand that, and always aim to simply and help our customers understand some of the more difficult, but highly crucial concepts that can make or break any business.
+Although people didn't get into business to learn accounting, it actually is a necessary tool and in essence, a language needed to understand your ecommerce business.

 One of the questions we get asked often is about the differences between cash and accrual based accounting.